What Happens If You Call Immigration On Someone?

 Who Handles Immigration Enforcement?

-The U.S. Immigration and Customs Enforcement (ICE) is the federal agency in charge of enforcing laws concerning the admission, residence, visitation, and expulsion of people in the country illegally or without legal documentation, also known as undocumented individuals.
-According to its website, ICE, a division of the U.S. Department of Homeland Security, was established in 2003 with the mandate to “Secure our nation’s borders and safeguard the integrity of our immigration system.”
+The U.S. Immigration and Customs Enforcement (ICE) is the federal agency enforcing laws concerning the admission, residence, visitation, and expulsion of people in the country illegally or without legal documentation, also known as undocumented individuals.
+According to its website, ICE, a U.S. Department of Homeland Security division, was established in 2003 with the mandate to “Secure our nation’s borders and safeguard the integrity of our immigration system.”

-If you’re reporting the fraudulent or illegal immigration-related activities of an individual or a business, you can contact the U.S. Citizenship and Immigration Services.
+If you’re reporting an individual or business’s fraudulent or illegal immigration-related activities, you can contact the U.S. Citizenship and Immigration Services.
 They handle immigration-related fraud complaints, such as fraudulent asylum applications or employment visas.

 Reasons Why You Would Contact Immigration